How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 Of course, check out our ultimate verbal reasoning guide and also our verbal reasoning success podcast first! 🙂

-Take Practice Test
+Take UKCAT Practice Test Now

 UKCAT Practice Tests – Quantitative Reasoning

-All parts of the UKCAT test are multiple choice but that’s arguably least helpful in this element of the test where it’s more difficult to make inferences than, for example, in the verbal element.
+All parts of the UCAT test are multiple choice but that’s arguably least helpful in this element of the test where it’s more difficult to make inferences than, for example, in the verbal element.

 As always, our recommendation is practice, practice, practice.
 Check out our Numerical Reasoning Hub and also our numerical reasoning success podcast to learn how to ace this part of your UKCAT practice test.